nexiality/documentation/release/nexial-core-v2.7.changelog.md

 - fixed code to support intra-execution changes of `nexial.scriptRef.*` data variables.
 - after importing desktop recording file to cloud ([`nexial.outputToCloud`](../systemvars/index#nexial.outputToCloud) is set to `true`), Nexial will remove local video file to help keep local diskspace under control.
+- fixed code to support the creation and changes to System variables that are related to email notification during execution.
+Previous code only read in these System variables the start of an execution.
+The impacted System variables are namely `nexial.mailHeader`, `nexial.mailFooter`, `nexial.mailSubject`, `nexial.mailTo`, `nexial.enableEmail`.

 #### Improvements
 - added checks to ensure that read-only variables aren't overwritten via commands affect data variables